censorship-no-archive/ceno1/doc/CENOProtocol.md

 Steps 3 and 4 can repeat (in order) any number of times until the search is complete.

-The format and content of the Freemail sent by RS is not specified.
+The format and content of requests sent by RS to RR is not specified.

 ### Lookup Success (Local Cache)